-A student admitted into the M.A. program is expected to maintain continuous registration in every fall and spring semester thereafter until completing the program and earning the degree.
-Normally a student registers for courses or research, but, if necessary, may register for matriculation continued.
+Students admitted into the M.A. program are expected to maintain continuous registration in every fall and spring semester thereafter until completing the program and earning the degree.
+Normally students register for courses or research, but, if necessary, may register for matriculation continued.

-A student who fails to maintain continuous registration may not resume formal graduate study or register again in the School of Criminal Justice without first applying through the SCJ Office of Academic Programs and Student Services for readmission.
+Students who fail to maintain continuous registration may not resume formal graduate study or register again in the School of Criminal Justice without first applying through the SCJ Office of Academic Programs and Student Services for readmission.

 All new, first-semester students must register for Fall courses by the end of the add/drop period.
-Registration can be completed by phone, e-mail or in person with the Manager of Graduate Programs and Enrollment Services located within the Office of Academic Programs and Students Services, Room 572.
+Registration can be completed by phone, e-mail or in person with the Manager of Graduate Programs and Enrollment Services located within the Office of Academic Programs and Students Services, Suite 578.